Table of Contents: Collection Development Policy

 The Library’s Clientele

-The Landmark College Library primarily supports the academic needs of students with dyslexia, AD/HD, or specific learning disabilities in a two-year college setting with pre-college offerings.
+The Landmark College Library primarily supports the academic needs of students with ADHD, ASD, or specific learning disabilities such as dyslexia in a two- and four-year college setting with noncredit (i.e., pre-college) offerings.
 Most library resources are carefully selected with them in mind, whether for their direct use, or for faculty and staff to use in support of them.

-The Library also features the Learning Disabilities and AD/HD Research Collection, a comprehensive and in-depth collection of books and audiovisual materials about dyslexia, AD/HD, and specific learning disabilities in the fields of education, psychology, and medicine.
+The Library also features the Learning Disabilities, ADHD, and ASD Research Collection, a comprehensive and in-depth collection of books and audiovisual materials about ADHD, ASD, and specific learning disabilities in the fields of education, psychology, and medicine.
 This collection not only serves the Landmark College community, but also supports the research and continuing education of visiting scholars and educators through the Landmark College Institute for Research and Training.

 Goal of the Collection